Du falscher Türck und grosser Hundt,

 This was to change in the 1500's by Suleiman I, the Magnificent (1494-1566), who ruled the Ottoman Empire from 1520-1566, and conquered great areas including all of Hungary.

 In 1529 the Ottomans put Vienna under siege, and started a collaboration with France against the House of Habsburg.
-Thus the Ottomans became a part of European high politics, which could explain why the Turk now appears in the dance of death.
+Thus the Ottomans became a part of European high politics, and the portrait of Suleiman appeared in several books.
+All this explains why there is now a Turk in the dance of death.

 Behind the Turk's wife - at the right in the picture - stands a young man in black clothes.
 People with knowledge about these things(2) inform us that the man's dress and haircut show that he's from 1600-1625.
 It is therefore assumed that it's a self-portrait of the artist who made the picture book.